Stuart Fairchild Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.67 team ERA ranks 21st among all MLB pitching staffs.
+- The Padres have the 20th-ranked team ERA across all MLB pitching staffs (4.62).

-- Padres pitchers combine to rank 22nd in baseball in home runs surrendered (38 total, 1.3 per game).
+- Padres pitchers combine to rank 22nd in baseball in home runs given up (39 total, 1.3 per game).

-- Snell (0-4 with a 5.87 ERA and 26 strikeouts in 23 2/3 innings pitched) makes the start for the Padres, his sixth of the season.
+- Wacha (2-1) takes the mound for the Padres in his sixth start of the season.
+He has a 6.75 ERA in 25 1/3 innings pitched, with 23 strikeouts.

-- His most recent appearance came on Tuesday against the Chicago Cubs, when the left-hander went five innings, surrendering two earned runs while allowing four hits.
+- The right-hander's last time out was on Wednesday against the Chicago Cubs, when he threw five innings, surrendering three earned runs while giving up four hits.

-- In five games this season, the 30-year-old has put up a 5.87 ERA and 10.2 strikeouts per nine innings, while giving up a batting average of .278 to opposing batters.
+- The 31-year-old has amassed an ERA of 6.75, with 8.2 strikeouts per nine innings, in five games this season.
+Opponents have a .311 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.